xmliszt/taboo-ai/app/roadmap/roadmap.md

 - Added **topic name** for daily challenge in the Wall of Fame (leaderboard).
 - In **result** page, now user can unfold/fold the result of each stage, so that the overview will not be too long to scroll.
 User can expand and see the details if want to.
 - In **result** page, added button with question mark to review the new scoring system rules.
+- Remove **word carousell background** as it is CPU intensive.
+Will replace with light video in the future.

 ## 02 Apr - Release Notes (V2.0)